Deltares/hydromt/docs/user_guide/get_data.rst

 Internally the RasterDataset and GeoDataset are represented by :py:class:`xarray.Dataset` objects and GeoDataFrame by :py:class:`geopandas.GeoDataFrame`.
-We use drivers, typically from third-party packages and sometimes wrapped in hydroMT functions, to parse many different file formats to this standardized internal data representation.
+We use drivers, typically from third-party packages and sometimes wrapped in HydroMT functions, to parse many different file formats to this standardized internal data representation.

 An overview of the supported data formats and associated drivers and arguments are shown in the